kovacs-andras/website-academic/content/linux/install-guides/fedora-btrfs.md

      * Activate "Stop cron emails for scheduled tasks"
      * continue with "Next"
      * I also include the `@home` subvolume (which is not selected by default).
 Note that when you restore a snapshot, Timeshift will let you choose whether you want to restore `@home` as well (which in most cases you don't want to).
 But I find it most handy to have snapshots of both at hand.
+     * Deactivate "Enable BTRFS qgroups" (It would produce ERROR: can't list qgroups: quotas not enabled)
      * Click "Finish"
    * "Create" a manual first snapshot & exit Timeshift